nasa-jpl/ION-DTN/gh-pages/docs/ION-Launcher.md

 - `NODE`: assigned node number, will be used for addressing with neighbor(s)
 - `SERVICES`: Applications running on the node, currently supports CFDP, AMS, & AMP
 - `DEST`: node's neighbor(s)
 - `PROTOCOL`: convergance layer to reach a neighbor.
-Currently supported options include LTP, TCP, UDP, and STCP.(untested options: BSSP & DCCP)
+Currently supported options include LTP, TCP, UDP, and STCP.(untested option: BSSP)
 - `RATE`: Data rate used to communicate with neighbor(s), in bytes/s

 ### Example Model File